nukeykt/Nuked-MD-FPGA/README.md

 ![nukedmd_logo](nukedmd_logo.png)

+by @nukeykt, @ogamespec and @andkorzh, special thanks to @HardWrMan

 Cycle accurate Mega Drive emulator.
 Verilog version of [Nuked MD](https://github.com/nukeykt/Nuked-MD).
 The goal of this project is to emulate Sega Mega Drive chipset accurately as possible using decapped chips photos.